2D Vector in C++: Methods Explained

 Just, the difference is that the two-dimensional vector is dynamic.
 That is the reason, it is more convenient to use.
 Whenever any elements are deleted or inserted into the 2D vector, it will automatically resize itself.

-What Are The Methods To Declare The 2D Vector In C++?
+How To Declare 2D Vector In CPP?

-2D Vector Initialization With Value:
+• 2D Vector Initialization With Value:

 In this case, the 2D vector initialization is done normally, but the values we already provide there.
 Before moving to the initialization process, the standard template libraries should be included in the program along with the vector header file.